 7. What Would You Do If a Penguin With a Sombrero Walked in the Front Door?

 Some hiring managers like to ask these fun and creative questions they found on the internet.
 Please don't.
 Unless you're in the business of zoo animal fiestas, there is no answer to this question that will help you evaluate the candidate.

 Keep your questions relevant to the job.
 Don't try to pry into personality.
 Unless you're a trained psychologist, you won't even know how to interpret the candidate's answers.
 Ask about knowledge, skills, and abilities instead.

 Yes, everyone needs health insurance.
 If you're asking because the job doesn't offer health insurance, and you want to make them aware, just say it flat out during the phone screen.
 “This job doesn't offer health insurance.
 Are you still interested in interviewing?”

-By waiting until the interview and asking your candidate if he needs health insurance, what you're really doing is prying into their marital status, the employment status of their spouse, their health status, and their financial independence.
+By waiting until the interview and asking your candidate if he needs health insurance, what you're doing is prying into their marital status, the employment status of their spouse, their health status, and their financial independence.
 Don't ask.

 9. What Did You Hate About Your Last Job?

-This can seem like a good question, as you can use it as a set up a situation in which you are extolling the virtues of the position you're offering.
+It can seem like a good question, as you can use it as a set up a situation in which you are extolling the virtues of the position you're offering.
 But, the question opens up the opportunity for your candidate to become very negative.

 Candidates dislike something about their current job, or they wouldn't be job searching.
 But, they are generally trying hard to stay positive.
 Instead, ask questions about what they are looking for in their new job.
 “What are you looking for in your new job?” is a better, more positive question.